- Academic Honesty

 Claims against Faculty Members including Librarians, Administrators, Professional Staff, and Support Staff

 The President of the University will appoint and convene a committee of five (5) employees comprised of professional staff, administrators and/or faculty who are independent of the claim.

 Claims against Students

 Retaliation of any kind is prohibited.
 Anyone who reports an actual or suspected incident of harassment, discrimination or violence based on sex, or who participates in an investigation, will not be subjected to retaliation.
-If a Complainant or witness believes s/he has been subjected to retaliation s/he should contact the Associate Vice President for Human Resources, Title IX Coordinator or the Dean of Students, Deputy Title IX Coordinator.
+If a Complainant or witness believes s/he has been subjected to retaliation s/he should contact the Associate Vice President for Human Resources, Title IX Coordinator or the Senior Director of Student Conduct and Residence Life, Deputy Title IX Coordinator.
 Anyone found to be in violation of this retaliation provision will be subject to disciplinary action.

-A list of Marywood University and community resources is available below and in the Human Resources Office, the Dean of Students Office, the Student Health Services Office, the Office of Disabilities Services and the Counseling and Student Development Center.
+A list of Marywood University and community resources is available below and in the Human Resources Office, the Senior Director of Student Conduct and Residence Life Office, the Student Health Services Office, the Office of Disabilities Services and the Counseling and Student Development Center.